Enric Sala: Pristine Seas

 Since 2008, Sala has led National Geographic Pristine Seas.
 Pristine Seas is a project to explore, document and protect the last wild places in the ocean.
-Using a combination of expeditions, science, media and policy analysis, the Pristine Seas team has helped to inspire the protection of 22 marine protected areas covering more than 5.7 million square kilometers of ocean.
-Pristine Seas is a small team of less than thirty people based in Washington, DC and other sites around the world.
-The team has conducted 31 expeditions, published more than 90 scientific papers in peer-reviewed scientific journals, and produced 28 documentary films.
+Using a combination of expeditions, science, media and policy analysis, the Pristine Seas team has helped to inspire the protection of 29 marine protected areas covering more than 6.8 million square kilometers of ocean.
+The team has conducted 45 expeditions, published more than 300 scientific papers in peer-reviewed scientific journals, and produced over 30 documentary films.

 Research

-Sala's research not only shows the human impacts in the ocean, but it also shows how marine ecosystems can recover, and develops practical solutions to improve the health of our oceans.
-His scientific publications are widely recognized and used for conservation efforts.
-Pristine Seas’ research results include the discovery of an inverted biomass pyramid in pristine coral reefs, new species of fish and invertebrates, previously unknown populations of deep-sea animals, the deepest plant ever found in the ocean, descriptions of some of the healthiest ocean ecosystems, and a description of the ecological and economic benefits of no-take marine reserves.
+Sala's research focuses on human impacts on the ocean and solutions to improve the health of the oceans.
+Pristine Seas' research results include the discovery of an inverted biomass pyramid in pristine coral reefs, new species of fish and invertebrates, previously unknown populations of deep-sea animals, the deepest plant ever found in the ocean, descriptions of some of the healthiest ocean ecosystems, and a description of the ecological and economic benefits of no-take marine reserves.
 In 2018, Sala published a study revealing that without government subsidies, more than half of fishing activity on the high seas would be unprofitable.
+And in 2021, Sala led an international effort that identified the priority places in the global ocean to protect for biodiversity, food and climate.